vinayphys/discussion2020/_posts/2019-08-09-glassy_dynamics_embryonic_tissues-II.markdown

 ---
 layout: post
-title:  "Glassy Dynamics in Embryonic Tissues"
+title:  "Glassy Dynamics in Embryonic Tissues-II"
 date:   2019-08-09 18:52:21 -0500
 ---

 Researchers have shown a similarity between micromechanical movements of embryonic cells and glassy dynamics.
 The tools from glassy physics can help in understanding the behavioral change of a group of cells from fluid-like to solid-like.
 Such a study is expected to reveal the intricacies of organs gaining their shape during embryonic development.

-[Vinay](https://www.imsc.res.in/~vinayv/) will continue the discussion "Glassy Dynamics in Embryonic Tissues".
+[Vinay](https://www.imsc.res.in/~vinayv/) will continue the discussion on "Glassy Dynamics in Embryonic Tissues".
+In the last discussion he introduced the basic phenomenology of glassy systems and then he also discussed the similarity of the cell motion in embryonic tissues with glassy dynamics.
+This week, he will be talking about the models capable of explaining the cell dynamics.

 ## Time and venue for the Discussion:
 **Time:** Friday (August 09, 2019), 2:15 PM